hasibulofcs/NewsApp/README.md

 ### To run the app

-- dependencies need to be installed
+- Dependencies need to be installed

 ```bash
 npm install
 npm expo install
 ```

+- Provide `API_KEY` for data fetching in the app

 - To run the app please use command